Saturable absorption in defect-rich diamond nanophotonics: Introduction

 At low optical intensities ($I$), these loss rates are typically assumed to be power-independent.
-However, absorption can exhibit nonlinear behaviour at high $I$, leading to an intensity-dependent internal loss rate for the cavity, $\kappa_{\text{c}}$:
+However, absorption can exhibit nonlinear behaviour at high $I$, leading to an intensity-dependent internal loss rate for the cavity, $\kappa_{\text{cav}}$:

-In previous studies of diamond nanophotonic devices, defect-related absorption has not been reported, in part because devices are typically fabricated from high~\cite{Mitchell:2019} or ultrahigh~\cite{Burek2016} purity material.
+In previous studies of diamond nanophotonic devices, defect-related absorption has not been observed, in part because devices are typically fabricated from high~\cite{Mitchell:2019} or ultrahigh~\cite{Burek2016} purity material and studied at visible or telecom wavelengths.
 However, diamond quantum sensing applications often benefit from samples with high defect density~\cite{Sorensen:2025, ElementSix2021}.
-Of the many optically active defects in diamond~\cite{Aharonovich2011}, including nitrogen-~\cite{Ashfold2020}, hydrogen-~\cite{Czelej2018}, and group-IV-based~\cite{Rose2018,Janitz:2020,Bradac2019} aggregates (see \Cref{fig:cavityLoss}\,(b)), spin-defects like the nitrogen-vacancy (NV) and the silicon-vacancy have been extensively studied for quantum networking~\cite{Togan:2010,Janitz:2020,Bhaskar2020, Knaut2024,Stolk2024} and sensing~\cite{Rondin2014,Degen2017} applications.
-Furthermore, samples engineered to support high spin-defect densities often host additional undesired defects like the nitrogen-vacancy-nitrogen ($\text{N}_2\text{V}$)\,\cite{Wong:2022} and nitrogen-vacancy-hydrogen~\cite{Glover:2003}.
-Because high-${Q}/V$ cavities create large intracavity intensities for modest input powers and exhibit an optical response that is affected by small changes in $\kappa_{\text{c}}$, they can reveal nonlinear optical processes related to these defects that are not easily observable in bulk samples.
+Of the many optically active defects in diamond~\cite{Aharonovich2011}, including nitrogen-~\cite{Ashfold2020}, hydrogen-~\cite{Czelej2018}, and group-IV-based~\cite{Rose2018,Janitz:2020,Bradac2019} aggregates (see \Cref{fig:fig1_cavityLoss}\,(b)), spin-defects like the nitrogen-vacancy (NV) and the silicon-vacancy have been extensively studied for quantum networking~\cite{Togan:2010,Janitz:2020,Bhaskar2020, Knaut2024,Stolk2024} and sensing~\cite{Rondin2014,Degen2017} applications.
+Furthermore, samples engineered to support high spin-defect densities often host additional undesired defects like the nitrogen-vacancy-nitrogen ($\text{N}_2\text{V}$)\,\cite{Wong:2022} and nitrogen-vacancy-hydrogen (NVH)~\cite{Glover:2003}.
+Because high-${Q}/V$ cavities create large intracavity intensities for modest input powers and exhibit an optical response that is affected by small changes in $\kappa_{\text{cav}}$, they can reveal nonlinear optical processes related to these defects that are not easily observable in bulk samples.